Certora/CertoraProverSupplementary/Tutorials/Challenge/README.md

 # Exercise Prerequisites

-   * Python3.5 and up, including pip
+   * Python 3.5 and up
-   * Java 11 and later
+   * Java 11 or later
    * A solidity compiler version 0.6.0 or later.

 # Running the Certora Prover